bangaromaric/bangaromaric/README.md

 I'm Google Products user, I'm OpenSourceEnthusiast, I love jokes, Manga and Gaming.
-If you would like to discuss these things, you can join follow me on [Twitter](https://twitter.com/bangaromaric).
+If you would like to discuss these things, you can join follow me on [Linkedin](https://www.linkedin.com/in/romaric-banga/) and [Twitter](https://twitter.com/bangaromaric) .
 You can also ask me anything (within reason).

 My inspirations: [Mr Masashi Kishimoto](https://fr.wikipedia.org/wiki/Masashi_Kishimoto), [Kōhei Horikoshi](https://fr.wikipedia.org/wiki/K%C5%8Dhei_Horikoshi)